colgrave34/colgrave34.github.io/index.md

 ## How to reach me
 Please follow the button to reach out to me.
 I prefer using email for all my professional work.
-If you have question, ask me on Matrix or Mastodon.
+If you have a question, ask me on Matrix, Mastodon or just simply leave a comment under the post.
 [Contact](https://hanqixu.com/contact/){: .btn .btn-outline }

 ## Commission Shop